 Most fintechs in insurtech operate brokerage models where data collection is remitted to a regulated insurance company, which will then apply its internal risk analysis methodology depending on the type of policy requested by the client.
-Insurance intermediation is also a regulated activity in Portugal.
+Insurance intermediation is also regulated in Portugal, governed by Law No 7/2019 of 16 January.

-10.2 Treatment of Different Types of Insurance
+8.2 Treatment of Different Types of Insurance

-In Portugal, there are several types of insurance, some being mandatory by law or contract.
+In Portugal, there are several types of insurance, some mandatory by law or contract.
 As examples of mandatory insurance in Portugal, one can point out the following:

-- · work hazard insurance;
+- work hazard insurance;

-- · service hazard insurance:
+- service hazard insurance;

-- · personal accident insurance;
+- personal accident insurance;

-- · assistance to third parties;
+- assistance to third parties;

-- · damage insurance;
+- damage insurance;

 - sickness insurance:

-- fire hazards insurance;
+- · fire hazard insurance:

 - · bond/deposit insurance;

 - · civil liability;

-- · theft insurance: and
+- · theft insurance; and

 - · life insurance.